user01/uvadsi/CONTRIBUTING.md

 (Why the ugly subsetting?
 There is a
 [bug in lintr](https://github.com/jimhester/lintr/issues/27).
-This just removes that tester from throwing unwarranted complaints.)
+This just removes that linter from throwing unwarranted complaints.)

 The results are: